Balochistan Police

-Balochistan Police or Baloch Police (Baloch, Urdu: بلوچستان پولیس) is responsible for policing urban Balochistan, Pakistan.
-Its strength is 38,000 as of 2018.
-The current Inspector General of Police, Balochistan is Abdul Khalique Shaikh.
+Balochistan Police or Baloch Police (Baloch, Urdu: بلوچستان پولیس) is responsible for Policing urban Balochistan, Pakistan.
+Its strength is 42,770 as of 2023.
+The current Inspector General of Police, Balochistan is Muhammad Tahir.

 Law enforcement in Balochistan

 Balochistan Police is responsible for the law and order situation in mostly urban areas only, which are called A areas.
 This division has been in place, in various forms, since the time of the British Raj.
 Balochistan's rural areas, called B areas, are policed by the Balochistan Levies.
 The Frontier Corps operates in both areas.
 This division is seen as a severe handicap by the police as criminals based outside their limited area of jurisdiction can easily plan attacks and run away.

 The distinction was eliminated by Musharraf, however, it was brought back by the PPP government of 2008 under CM Balochistan Aslam Raisani.
 The frequent swings in policy obviously do not allow institution-building and hurt the agencies' abilities to deal with crime.

-Since Pakistan's post 9/11 involvement in the Global War on Terror targeted killings, kidnappings, and terrorist attacks have risen substantially.
+Since Pakistan's post 9/11 involvement in the War on Terrorism targeted killings, kidnappings, and terrorist attacks have risen substantially.
 In 2013 there were several bombings targeting the Hazara community in Quetta. and attacks on police including senior officials.

-2008 - 2013 PPP Rule
+2008 - 2013

 PPP formed a government in Balochistan and ruled in a coalition with Nawab Aslam Raisani as Chief Minister.
 Aslam Raisana chose Humayan Joegazai as CCPO Quetta, who was known to have close links with lashkar-e-Jhangvi.
 During the start of his career, he ordered policemen to fire live rounds at Hazara protesters.
 25 innocent civilians were killed.
 He was brought back to Quetta by Raisani and during his tenure, things once again took a turn for the worse, particularly for the Hazara community.